ErpNetDocs/webclient/layouts-and-views/configurations.md

 ### 3. Default App-bar settings for new users

-For new users (first login in a database or on a new device), the following App-bar settings are applied by default:
+For new users (first login in a database or on a new device), the following App-bar settings are applied by default.
+These defaults are chosen to provide a clean and distraction-free starting interface for new users.
+Additional controls and navigation options can be enabled as needed, allowing each user to gradually adapt the interface to their preferred way of working - a “clean by default, power when needed” philosophy:

 - **Pin AppBar** — On
 - **Pin navigation** — Off